-No action should maintain the socioeconomic baselines for these fisheries/resources described above - low positive for spiny dogfish and moderate positive for monkfish as the fisheries should continue to generate ex-vessel revenues and support relevant communities.
+No action should maintain the socioeconomic baselines for these fisheries/resources described above - slight positive for spiny dogfish and moderate positive for monkfish as the fisheries should continue to generate ex-vessel revenues and support relevant communities.
+Given the impacts discussed below for the action alternatives, this would be more positive than any of the action alternatives.